 Resident Advisers are not required to go through the lottery system to acquire housing.
 Resident Advisers will occupy the pre-selected Resident Adviser room on the hall to which they are assigned.

 - All Resident Advisers will occupy single rooms at a reduced cost as part of the compensation package.
 Resident Advisers will not be permitted to have a roommate unless housing space and concerns arise.

 - Since Resident Advisers receive room assignments upon employment, those who chose not to return to staff go through the regular room assignment process.

 - Any staff member who is terminated will move from the assigned Resident Adviser space immediately (within 48 hours).

 The Resident Adviser position is a one academic-year commitment, or may be limited to one academic semester, depending on need and availability of position(s).
 Reappointment is not guaranteed, but is based upon performance and the successful completion of all interviews and applications required for returning staff.
 The Resident Adviser’s performance is under continuous evaluation so as to maintain the highest standards.
-Failure to meet any of the qualifications, requirements or responsibilities listed in this agreement or specified by the Graduate Hall Director and/or committing any unprofessional, unethical or other action in direct conflict, through electronic formats or otherwise, with the policies outlined in the Wake Forest Student Handbook, Guide to Community Living, and the Residence Life and Housing Staff Manual, may result in personnel sanctions which could include, but are not limited to, verbal or written warnings, withholding of partial or full pay, suspension, probation or termination.
+Failure to meet any of the qualifications, requirements or responsibilities listed in this agreement or specified by the Graduate Hall Director and/or committing any unprofessional, unethical or other action in direct conflict, through electronic formats or otherwise, with the policies outlined in the Wake Forest Student Code of Conduct, Guide to Community Living, and the Residence Life and Housing Staff Manual, may result in personnel sanctions which could include, but are not limited to, verbal or written warnings, withholding of partial or full pay, suspension, probation or termination.

 Returning: Resident Advisers receive a stipend of $5,300, also paid in twenty bi-weekly distributions.

 Available Positions: Resident Adviser positions become available during specific months during the fall and spring semester.
 Please review the “What’s New” section for specific dates.
 See “How to Apply” if you are interested in applying for one of these positions.